Historic Shepherdstown Museum

 Opened in 1983, the Historic Shepherdstown Museum is housed in the old Entler Hotel buildings, which date to the late 18th century.
 The museum’s collections celebrate the 250-year-old history of the town and its people.

-The Museum’s contains locally crafted 18th and 19th century furniture, tall clocks, and silver and copper artifacts.
+The Museum’s collection contains locally crafted 18th and 19th century furniture, tall clocks, quilts, and silver and copper artifacts.
 The second and third floors include a circa 1840 hotel room and rooms dedicated to Civil War Shepherdstown, and early Shenandoah Valley arts and crafts.
 A half-scale replica of James Rumsey’s steamboat is located behind the museum.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.